draddo11/100-days-of-code/r2-log.md

 ## R2D15
 Looking into saas docs and how to go about the css issue becasue scope css is not working for my components.
+## R2D16
+Went to a devveloper circles meet up at mest about REACTJS hands on by oliver mensah ..great opportunity to seehow it woorks and the similarities it has with vue